 #import <Stripe/ Stripe.h>

 Select the Project folder and navigate to Build Settings, search for “Swift Compiler”.
 Verify that the “Install Objective-C Compatibility Header” is set to “Yes”.
-Edit the Objective-C Generated Interface Header Name entries for Debug and Release and set them to the header.h file.
+Edit the Objective-C Generated Interface Header Name entries for Debug and Release and set their value to the bridge.h , the header file.

 The Main Storyboard